bikegirl/cosc2325.notes/lectures/glossary.rst

 ..  glossary::
     :sorted:

+    Combinational
+        A circuitis combinational if it produces a new output any time theinput changes.
+There is a delay as the signals wotk their way through the circuit.

+    Sequential
+        A circuit is sequential if itheoutputs depend on a clock signal, and a previous state stored in the circuit.
+The state is usually stored in some kind of register.

+    Propogation Delay
+        The time it takws for outputs to reach a stable value when inputs change.

     Domain Name
         Servers on the Internet are all part of some registered domain, which has a name associated with it.
 I own `pylit.org` for example.
 The last